-4.7.3.1.
+4.11.3.1.
 Protective Clothing

 Under standard operational conditions, all employees, contractors and visitors should use the relevant personal protective equipment and work clothing appropriate for the areas they visit or for the tasks they undertake.
 Often this will be mandated by site policy.

-For handling liquid products, gloves should be impermeable.
+For handling liquid products, the contact surfaces of gloves should be impermeable.

-Safety shoes, whilst not related to enzyme safety, should also be used by all persons on site as is appropriate; rubber boots (with safety caps) may be required for major wet cleaning operations.
+Safety shoes, whilst not related to enzyme safety, should also be used by all persons on site as is appropriate; wellingtons [with safety caps] may be required for major wet cleaning operations.

-Decontamination facilities (showers) and a change of protective clothing / work clothing should be available for employees in the event that personal contamination occurs.
+Decontamination facilities [showers] and a change of protective clothing / work clothing should be available for employees in the event that personal contamination occurs.